| |

 but inexperienced readers find such sentences difficult to read

+with comprehension.
 Having put 'who' at the end of one

 sentence, Lurie begins the next sentence with 'he'.
 Children must